 Access Community Trust works in disadvantaged communities in Suffolk and Norfolk providing support with housing, health, wellbeing, education and employment.
 We promote social inclusion, relieving the needs that create social exclusion and assisting people to integrate into society.

 Age UK Suffolk is a countywide, independent charity offering support to older people to give them more choice and control over their lives.
 We give information and benefits advice through our County Information and Advice Line.
 We have a wide range of information for people 60+ at our fingertips and if we can't help, we often know of someone who can.
-We also offer befriending, a Home Help service, advocacy and a service supporting people discharged from West Suffolk Hospital.
+We also offer befriending, a Home Help service and advocacy.
 Our Chilton Day Club in Sudbury and our Forget Me Not groups in the community support people with memory loss, and their carers.

 Citizens Advice Ipswich offers free, confidential, impartial, quality assured advice and support to all those in Ipswich who need it.
 We help people find a way forward with their problems and campaign on big issues when their voices need to be heard.
 We support income maximisation through reviewing benefit entitlements, saving money on energy costs and accessing grants when needed.
 We are an open gateway for food parcels and welfare assistance.
 Our Money team can negotiate with debtors, enabling clients to manage their daily lives more effectively.
 We are open nday to Friday from Tower Street, with outreach drop in sessions at Hawthorn Drive GP surgery, Gainsborough Library and Whitton Clinic.